Drainage Service

 Root intrusion creates distinctive symptoms that start mild and progressively worsen as roots grow larger inside your pipes:

-- Multiple slow drains throughout your home - Water takes forever to drain from sinks, tubs, and toilets in different bathrooms, not just one fixture
+1. Multiple slow drains throughout your home: Water takes forever to drain from sinks, tubs, and toilets in different bathrooms, not just one fixture.

-- Sewage backups into lowest drains - Wastewater backs up into your shower, tub, or basement drain when you flush toilets or run water upstairs
+3. Sewage backups into lowest drains: Wastewater backs up into your shower, tub, or basement drain when you flush toilets or run water upstairs.

-- Sewer odors in your home or yard - You smell sewage near drains or notice foul odors in your yard along the sewer line path
+4. Sewer odors in your home or yard: You smell sewage in multiple rooms or notice foul odors in your yard above your sewer main.

-- Exceptionally green or lush grass patches - A strip of grass is noticeably greener and grows faster than surrounding lawn, following your sewer line path
+5. Odd green patches of lawn: A strip of grass is noticeably greener and grows faster than surrounding lawn, following your sewer line path.

-- Soft or sunken spots in your yard - Areas above your sewer line feel soft when you walk on them or show visible depressions
+6. Your lawn is sinking and soft: Areas above your sewer line feel soft when you walk on them or show visible depressions.

 Root intrusion symptoms often get confused with regular clogs or sewer line bellying, but three patterns point specifically to hungry tree roots being your problem.

-- The biggest clue: recurring symptoms.
-Standard clogs from toilet paper or grease get cleared and stay cleared.
+1. The biggest clue: recurring symptoms.
 Root intrusions clear temporarily, then return within weeks or months as roots regrow.
 If you've cleared the same drain three times in six months, roots are almost certainly involved.

-- Worse in spring/summer?
+2. Worse in spring/summer?
 It’s roots.
 Drainage problems get worse in spring and summer when trees actively grow and roots expand rapidly.
-If your drains slow down every April and improve somewhat in winter, that seasonal pattern strongly indicates root intrusion rather than a static blockage.
+If your drains slow down every April and improve somewhat in winter, that seasonal pattern strongly indicates root intrusion.

 Tree Roots Love What's In Your Main Sewer Line